SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 The development of Harmony Forge was assisted by the following AI tools, as noted in the project documentation:

-- **GitHub Copilot (Claude Sonnet 3.5) & AI Cursor:** Used for code generation (frontend/backend) and debugging
+- **GitHub Copilot (Claude Sonnet 3.5):** Used for code generation (frontend/backend) and debugging
+- **AI Cursor:** Used for code completion and refactoring
-- **V0.dev & Vercel:** Used for frontend component design and deployment
+- **V0.dev:** Used for frontend component design
+- **Vercel:** Used for deployment and hosting
+- **Google Gemini Nano:** Used for brainstorming and documentation assistance
-- **Google Gemini Nano & Claude AI:** Used for brainstorming, documentation assistance, and refining the evaluation protocol
+- **Claude AI:** Used for refining the evaluation protocol and documentation
 - **NotebookLM:** Used for synthesizing research sources

 All AI-generated code and content was reviewed and edited by human authors, who are solely responsible for the accuracy and implementation of the final system.

+### Appendix C: Team Contributions & Acknowledgments

+**Shivam Patel:**
+- Frontend architecture and design
+- Deployment infrastructure
+- Task delegation and project coordination

+**Dulf Vincent Genis:**
+- Backend harmonizer logic implementation
+- System debugging and optimization
+- User study pilot and protocol development

+**Misha Gandhi:**
+- Repository management and organization
+- Final presentation development
+- Report outline and structure

+**Joanna George:**
+- Repository management
+- Presentation development
+- Documentation coordination

+**Acknowledgments:**
+The team would like to thank the three domain expert participants who provided invaluable feedback during the user study.
+Their insights shaped the development of Harmony Forge and highlighted the importance of human-centered design in AI-assisted creative tools.

-### Appendix C: System Architecture Details
+### Appendix D: System Architecture Details

 **Deployment Information:**
 - **Live Application:** https://chamber-music-fullstack-deploy.vercel.app/